mk12/blog/posts/over-shuffled.md

 ![^Distribution of permutations obtained by the Knuth shuffle](../assets/svg/knuth-shuffle.svg)

 Much better!
 The distribution is not perfectly uniform, but it is very close.
 If we used a trillion samples instead of a million, the histogram would probably look like a solid rectangle.
-Also, keep in mind that this graph is zoomed in on the _y_-axis quite a bit more than the other one, since it doesn't have to show that huge spike at the beginning.
+Also, keep in mind that this graph is zoomed in on the $y$-axis quite a bit more than the other one, since it doesn't have to show that huge spike at the beginning.
 In any case, there is no sign of bias in the variation here, and that's the important thing.

 # Identifying permutations

 The most difficult part of analyzing these distributions was identifying the permutations.
 I used a million samples, so I shuffled a deck a million times.
-You can't graph decks on the _x_-axis, though, so I had to assign a unique integer to each possible permutation.
+You can't graph decks on the x-axis, though, so I had to assign a unique integer to each possible permutation.

-I arbitrarily decided that ascending order would correspond to zero and descending order would have the highest value, _n_! − 1.
-Here's what the mapping should look like for _n_&nbsp;= 3:
+I arbitrarily decided that ascending order would correspond to zero and descending order would have the highest value, $n!-1$.
+Here's what the mapping should look like for $n=3$:

 | permutation | value | FNS |
 | ----------- | ----- | --- |